lloydtorres/lloydtorres.github.io/_posts/2015-09-09-literally-hacking-hack-the-north-ctf.md

 Fortunately, we do have some hints from the admins to help us out: the first character of the password is a lowercase y, and there are 18 characters in total.
 Sweet.

 When playing around with `securehash`, we find out that it hashes the original string into a string of length 30.
-This string is composed of 15 two-digit hex numbers ("hex pair"), each one apparently representing a character in the original string.
-If the original string has a length greater than 15, `securehash` starts overwriting the hash in some fashion, beginning with the first hex pair for every character above position 15.
+This string is composed of 15 two-digit hex numbers ("hex pair"), each one mapped to a character in the original string.
+The order of the chars from the original string are maintained once they are hashed.
+If the original string has a length greater than 15, `securehash` starts overwriting the previous hex pairs in some fashion, beginning with the first hex pair for every character above position 15.
 Finally, it appends the length of the original string as a two-digit hex number at the very end.

 Fortunately, the hash isn't like the [Enigma machine](https://en.wikipedia.org/wiki/Enigma_machine), where the next character's "hash" depends on what the previous character was.
-As an example, imagine that we have a string of length 15 with the char `a` in position 0.
+Instead, it works like this: imagine that we have a string of length 15 with the char `a` in position 0.
 Even if we change the other chars, the char `a` in position 0 will always have the same hash.
 However, the char `a` will have a different hash depending on its position from 0 to 14.
 Furthermore, hashes for chars beyond position 14 appear to have some destructive effect on the hashes it overwrites.
 As an example, if we have a string of length 16 and there is a char `a` on position 0, the hash that we see for it changes depending on the value of the char in position 15.
 We therefore cannot rely on knowing the mapping for these hashes.

 In this case, we can therefore only know the mapping for the chars from position 3 to 14.
 I created a script called `denigma` to determine these mappings ([source available on GitHub](https://github.com/lloydtorres/hackthenorth-ctf/blob/master/python-scripts/denigma.py)).
 What `denigma` does is that, for each ASCII char, it generates a string of size 18 with that char repeating.
 It then produces a map of what that character's hash is for positions 3 to 14.
 Finally, it returns the mappings it generated for each position, and a guess for what part of the password could be. `denigma` revealed that hashes were not unique, meaning that two different chars in the same position could have the same hash.
 This reduces the confidence for `denigma`'s guess a bit.